Cruizer-class brig-sloop: Service in the War of 1812

 During the Anglo-American War of 1812, several ships of the class fell victim to larger American ship-rigged sloops of war of nominally the same class.
 The American vessels enjoyed an advantage in weight of broadside and number of crew.
 The ship-rigged sloops enjoyed the ability to back sail, and their rigging proved more resistant to damage; by contrast, a single hit to the brig-sloop's rig could render it unmanageable.
-In many cases, however, the American advantage was in the quality of their crews, as the American sloops generally had hand-picked volunteer crews, while the brigs belonging to the overstretched Royal Navy had to make do with crews filled out with landsmen picked up by the press gang.
+In many cases, however, the American advantage was in the quality of their crews, as the American sloops generally had hand-picked volunteer crews, while the brigs belonging to the overstretched Royal Navy had to make do with crews of limited numbers.
 During a battle with the equivalently armed and crewed American brig Hornet, HMS Penguin was unable to land a single shot from her cannons, with the only American losses being inflicted by Royal Marines aboard the British ship.

 The comparison was made in the London press unfavorably and was not entirely fair.
 The American ship-rigged sloops were bigger vessels, averaging just over 500 tons (bm); the Cruizer-class vessels were not quite 400 tons (bm).
 The crew sizes were disproportionate at 175 to 120, and at least some of the Cruizer class in these combats were outfitted with 24-pounder carronades vice the normal 32-pounders.
 The rigging was often the deciding factor as the combat between USS Peacock and HMS Epervier would highlight.
 When HMS Epervier lost her main topmast and had her foremast damaged she was disabled.
 USS Wasp, in another combat, would retain control despite the loss of her gaff, main topmast, and the mizzen topgallant.
 USS Wasp versus HMS Avon provided another example.
 Despite being fought gallantly, Avon was crippled by loss of a gaff.
 She then lost her main mast, which loss rendered her immobile.
 The Cyrus-class vessels, built in 1813–1814, were intended as an answer to the American ship-rigged sloops.